 The Neonatal Nurse Practitioner DNP

 Most neonatal programs are listed as “graduate tracks” or “concentrations” in DNP degrees.
 In other words, you start by taking general APRN courses and gradually concentrate on newborn health.
 Compare your options.
-Although most nurse practitioner DNP programs are targeted at NNPs, there are a number of program listings for perinatal nurse specialists.
-(We talk more about the specialist role in our profile of clinical nurse specialists.)
+Although most nurse practitioner DNP programs deal primarily with neonatal training, there may be doctorates in our program listings that are willing to address perinatal nursing as well.

-Neonatology is a highly technical field, so look for programs that will expose you to a wide variety of clinical experiences in a range of settings (e.g. children’s hospitals, step-down units, newborn nurseries, developmental follow-up clinics, and primary care settings).
-A fully qualified NNP should be prepared to assess – and care for – high-risk newborn infants in Level I, Level II, and Level III units.
-Ask if the programs meets the NCC certification requirements.
+Neonatal nursing is a highly technical field, so look for programs that will expose you to a wide variety of clinical experiences in a range of settings (e.g. children’s hospitals, step-down units, newborn nurseries, developmental follow-up clinics, and primary care settings).
+A fully qualified NNP should be prepared to assess – and care for – high-risk newborn infants in NICUs.
+Ask if the program meets NNP-BC certification requirements.

 In terms of coursework, you can expect hardcore classes in areas such as embryology, neonatal physiology, pathophysiology, genetics, advanced neonatal assessment, and neonatal pharmacology and pharmacotherapeutics.
 Since every DNP includes training in leadership and evidence-based practice, you may also be taking courses in research methods, biostatistics, healthcare policy, healthcare systems, and information technology.
 Your degree will culminate in an individual DNP capstone project.